OT-OpenTwin/OpenTwin/Documentation/Developer/test_cases/test_cases_plots.rst

    * - 8.3
      -
-     - Select the plot entity of Single Curve and the curve entity of the Scatter plot.
+     - Select the plot entity of Single Curve and the Dataset entity of the Scatter plot.
 Execute the button "Add curve to plot" in the model tab
      - Another curve entity is added below the plot entity of the Single Curve.
 Both curves are now displayed in the same view.

 .. image:: images/Plot_Matrix.png